-- Ren & Stimpy: Adult Party Cartoon, due to Executive Meddling, went all-out with all the grossness, violence and Ho Yay that could only be hinted at in the original show.
-Many claim that this was the show's downfall, as it took too far what was already borderline Up to Eleven in the first place.
+- Ren And Stimpy Adult Party Cartoon, due to Executive Meddling, went all-out with all the grossness, violence and Ho Yay that could only be hinted at in the original show.
+Many claim that this was the show's downfall, as it took too far what was already borderline Up to 11 in the first place.

 - Mickey Mouse Clubhouse is this, shifting the demographics from all-ages to seven-and-under.
 Other than the aforementioned kids, the only people who seemed to like it are parents glad that their toddlers can sit still for thirty minutes, for once.

-- My Little Pony: Friendship Is Magic is aimed at a toddler to mid elementary demographic.
-My Little Pony Equestria Girls is aimed at a more late elementary to middle school aged demographic, somewhere between 9 and 13.
+- The toyline for My Little Pony Friendship Is Magic is aimed at a toddler to mid elementary demographic.
+The spinoff My Little Pony: Equestria Girls is aimed at a more late elementary to middle school aged demographic, somewhere between 9 and 13.

 - The toys were originally meant to be aimed at unisex audiences but Hasbro enforced a Girliness Upgrade early into G1 and made it exclusively aimed at girls.
 Friendship Is Magic is aimed at unisex audiences according to Word of God and is supposed to be something that both little girls and their family members can find enjoyable.